marcomc/mcp-osxphotos/README.md

 ## Configure with common MCP clients

 Below are examples for wiring this server into popular MCP clients.
-Use absolute paths to `main.py` and set `OSXPHOTOS_BIN` if your client is a GUI app (it may not inherit your shell PATH).
+For development, use an absolute path to `src/mcp_osxphotos/server.py`.
+For published usage, prefer the console script `mcp-osxphotos`.
+Set `OSXPHOTOS_BIN` if your client is a GUI app (it may not inherit your shell PATH).

 Tip: After adding a server, run `python_version` and `osxphotos_health` from your client to verify the environment.